Canola oil contains trans fats, inflammatory omega-6 fats, and free radicals that increase the risk for mental health problems. Learn how to avoid it.

 Eventually, they figured out a way to make it a food fit for humans and, in 1978, the term “canola” was coined.

-This new form of rapeseed was developed using traditional plant breeding methods, but now about 80% of rapeseed has been genetically modified to make it tolerant to the controversial herbicide Roundup.
-(6)
+This new form of rapeseed was developed using traditional plant breeding methods, but, in the US, 80-90% of rapeseed has now been genetically modified to make it tolerant to the controversial herbicide Roundup.

 Getting rapeseed oil from seed to bottle is not easy and involves a lot of steps.

-This crude oil is then degummed with citric, malic, or phosphoric acid or sodium hydroxide — also known as lye or caustic soda.
+The oil is then degummed with citric acid, malic acid, phosphoric acid, or sodium hydroxide (also known as lye or caustic soda).

-Compare this to cold-pressed olive oil which is obtained by mechanical pressure only and you’ll see that canola oil doesn’t look all that “natural” anymore.
+Compare this to cold-pressed olive oil which is obtained by mechanical pressure only and canola oil doesn’t seem all that “natural” anymore.

-The top four vegetable oils in the US — soybean, canola, palm and corn oil — are processed this way.
-They are referred to as RBD oils since they’ve been refined, bleached and deodorized.
+Pertinent fact: The top four vegetable oils in the US — soybean, canola, palm, and corn oil — are processed this way.
+They are referred to as RBD oils since they’ve been refined, bleached, and deodorized.

 Why Canola Oil Is Thought to Be Healthy

-Before we take a look at what’s wrong with canola oil, let’s take a look at why it is supposedly healthy.
+Before we take a look at what’s wrong with canola oil, let’s take a look at why it is purported to be healthy.

-According to the Harvard School of Public Health, canola oil is considered a healthy choice because it’s low in saturated fat, high in monounsaturated and polyunsaturated fats, and contains compounds called phytosterols that reduce the absorption of cholesterol into the body.
-(7)
+Canola oil is touted as a healthy oil because it’s low in saturated fat, high in monounsaturated and polyunsaturated fats, and contains compounds called phytosterols that reduce the absorption of cholesterol into the body.

-However, consuming high levels of phytosterols can actually increase your risk of heart disease.
-(8)
+However, some research indicates that consuming phytosterols can actually increase your risk of heart disease.

 All that processing with heat and chemicals isn’t just unappetizing, it contributes considerably to making canola oil unhealthy.